Tracing the Origins of a Stacking beaker

-For over 80 years, the MAKK's extensive collections have included a remarkable piece of artistic significance: a 14.5 cm beaker with a lid.
+For over eighty years, the MAKK’s extensive collections have included a remarkable object of artistic significance: a Renaissance stacking beaker with cover, measuring 14.5 cm in height.

-Made in Nuremberg at the end of the 16th century, the beaker is crafted from hammered, partly engraved and partly cast silver, which has been fire-gilded.
-Of particular note are the colourful depictions of the seven planetary gods on the dome, framed circumferentially and set behind very pure rock crystal using the amelation technique, i.e. reverse glass painting.
-Following extensive analysis of paint and metal microsamples, carried out in collaboration with the Institute for Conservation and Restoration Science at Cologne Technical University, precise knowledge of the original and subsequent modifications is now available [1].
+Made in Nuremberg towards the end of the 16th century, this beaker is crafted from silver, partially engraved and cast, and finished with fire-gilding.
+Particularly striking are the vivid depictions of the seven planetary gods that adorn the domed cover, set within a band of exceptionally clear rock crystal using the technique of reverse glass painting.
+Recent analysis in collaboration with the Institute for Conversation and Restoration Science at Cologne Technical University has revealed detailed insights into the object’s original appearance and later changes [1].

-Further research into the history of the object's provenance was recently conducted when attention was drawn to conspicuous entries in the inventory book relating to its acquisition in 1938.
-Initially listed as a purchase, the beaker was subsequently recorded as a gift from the Lucerne art dealer Theodor Fischer (1878–1957), with a value of RM 15,000.
-On a separate list of loans, the value is given as RM 16,000.
-Fischer is regarded as one of the central figures in the trade of Nazi-looted art in Switzerland [2].
-Research into the beaker's provenance revealed an unusual and complex story.
+Further provenance research was sparked by unusual entries in the museum’s inventory book from 1938.
+Initially listed as a purchase, the beaker was later documented as a gift from the Lucerne art dealer Theodor Fischer (1878-1957), with a recorded value of RM 15,000.
+On a separate loan list, its value was stated as RM 16,000 [2].
+Fischer was one of the key figures involved in the trade of Nazi-looted art in Switzerland.
+The research uncovered an unusual and complex history behind the beaker’s journey into the museum’s collection [3].

 Häufebecher